Articles and Questions

 One of the arguments against the existence of God is that if he exists, then he must have had a creator.
 This is often framed by the question of "what created God?".
 If God made us and the world, then something must have created God.

 As annoying as these questions can be, they are a valid line of reasoning for many people.
 Many people struggle with the concept of God, and question whether God exists.
 Years ago, I remember asking the question of what created God.
 It seemed like a good question, though I never got a clear answer.
+Now I understand that the question of what created God is a non-sequitor.

 The problem with the question is that if God was created then he's not God.
 The accepted notion of God, as revealed in the scriptures, is that God is primary to everything and everyone that exists.
 God, by definition, does not have and does not need a creator.
 If God was created by the universe or some unknown force then he's not God.